Electric vehicles FAQ

 An electric car will have either a Type 1 or a Type 2 connector and you’ll need to choose a home charger that’s compatible with it.
 Make sure you get the right chargepoint for your vehicle when you purchase!

-There is also a large network of public charge points, either on street (currently, Swindon doesn’t have any on street, but we are installing the first in 2021 – read more here) or more commonly in car parks at public places, such as retail parks, supermarkets, pubs and restaurants.
-You can view the network on Zap Map
+There is also a large network of public charge points, either on street (currently, Swindon has 22 bays in SN1 – read more here) or more commonly in car parks at public places, such as retail parks, supermarkets, pubs and restaurants.
+You can view the whole network on Zap Map

 Payment and access methods across networks vary widely, with some networks providing an RFID card and others a smartphone app to use their services.
 While some require an account to be set up before use, the government is trying to regulate against this and so you’ll find some units with contactless PAYG card readers are starting to be installed.